raunaak/StochasticProgramming/README.md

 4. Run all the models 1 - 5 in StaticModels folder with different parameters.
 For verification of results, we have added project report and StochasticProgrammingFinal.pptx.
 5. Run Bender's decomposition algorithm in bender folder for 2 stage problem.
 Input files are also appended.
 6. Run all the models 8 - 10 in MultiStage folder.
 For verification of results, we have added project report and StochasticProgrammingFinal.pptx.
-7. Generate testing data from Data/quandl.py and obtain.
+7. Generate testing data from Data/quandl.py and check the performance of various trained models.